Spotlight on Natural Sciences Alumni: Dave Messenheimer

 How do you balance your work and personal life?

-With a background in a sport, which requires you to train in three different disciplines (swimming, cycling, and running), balance has always been an absolute necessity in my life.
+With a background in a sport that requires you to train in three different disciplines (swimming, cycling, and running), balance has always been an absolute necessity in my life.
 I’ve always had a lot of interests and hobbies, and finding time for it all can be a challenge, especially with the time and emotional demands required in graduate school.
 Making priorities is important, but always finding time for exercise and relaxation is also just as important.
-You always have to remember that if you’re miserable and exhausted, you’re not going to be doing your best work.
+You always have to remember that if you’re miserable and exhausted you’re not going to be doing your best work.
 It’s better to do shorter periods of high quality work, so learning to be efficient and focused has allowed me to live a nicely balanced life of school/work, family, and hobbies.

 What advice do you have for current students?

 Don’t sweat your GPA too much, good test scores (GRE, MCAT, etc.), recommendations, and experience can help you get ahead more than your GPA.
-Learn concepts, and don’t just memorize facts.
-Get involved in all the activities you can.
-This will probably be the only chance you have in life to join some random clubs, so don’t waste it just hanging out in the dorms all the time.
+Learn concepts and don’t just memorize facts.
+Get involved in all the activities you can, this will probably be the only chance you have in life to join some random clubs, so don’t waste it just hanging out in the dorms all the time.
 Don’t be afraid to make a crazy career move in your 20’s.
 The way today’s employment market is, it is unlikely you’re going to be a “lifer” at one specific company.
-So, take the opportunity early in your career to travel or take a job that is outside of your skill set/comfort zone.
-As you get older, these windows of opportunity become smaller and smaller, so enjoy them while they are available.
+So take the opportunity early in your career to travel or take a job that is outside of your skill set/comfort zone.
+As you get older these windows of opportunity become smaller and smaller, so enjoy them while they are available.